ibm-cloud-docs/containers/cs_cli_devtools.md

 <dd>The name for the cluster.
 This value is required.</dd>

 <dt><code>--no-subnet</code></dt>
 <dd>Include the flag to create a cluster without a portable subnet.
-The default is to not use the flag and to create a subnet in your {{site.data.keyword.BluSoftlayer_full}} portfolio.
+The default is to not use the flag and to create a subnet in your IBM Bluemix Infrastructure (SoftLayer) portfolio.
 This value is optional.</dd>

 <dt><code>--private-vlan <em>PRIVATE_VLAN</em></code></dt>
 <dd>